gilzamir18/AI4UUE/README.md

 # Compatibility

 AI4UAAF for Unity was tested in Ubuntu 22.04, PopOS 22.04 and Windows 11.
 In Ubuntu and PopOS, better experience was installing Unity Hub beta and **Unity Editor 2022.2.1f1**.
+The best scenario is to use Unity and AI4U in Windows environment (10 or 11).

 # Setup